pmamico/java-ssl-tools/README.md

 # java-ssl-tools (jssl)

 A keytool alternative with handshake checking mechanism.
-Install certificate and check the result like:
+Install certificate and check the connection like:

 ![demo](jssl.gif)